We are Inclusion

 Drug, alcohol & psychological therapy services

-At Inclusion, we believe that service users are capable of changing their lives and our role is to facilitate that change through enhancing motivation and providing interventions that work.
+We believe that service users are capable of changing their lives and our role is to empower individuals to make those changes.
+We provide high quality, evidence-based interventions underpinned by a psychological, clinical and behaviour change approach.
 Inclusion's recovery rate for opiate users is 25% higher than the national average.
-Find out more about what we do in our activity and outcomes sectionActivity & Outcomes
+Find out more about what we do...Activity & Outcomes

 A Little About Us